mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 ... perfect maturity is, the persimmon drops on the ground, and all the guts come out. *[He laughs.]* This is a perfect maturity.
 Do you understand?
 It doesn’t stay on the branch.
 Naturally, it falls, and all the guts come out.
 [It is] never coming back to the branch.
 [It is] free; liberated.

 So whatever happens... not whatever happens.
-Every single aspect of human life, okay?
-Your life is really alive.
+Every single aspect of human life, your life is really alive.
 That is total, perfect maturity.
 This is the final goal of spiritual life you are seeking for.

 **Someone:** Roshi?
 Do you mean that like a student and a teacher, when a student is mature, then they leave?